This post contains affiliate links. See my disclosure policy here.

 Method

-Add barleywine ale, apple brandy, lemon juice, sage black tea syrup, bitters, and cubed ice to a shaker.
+Add barleywine ale, apple brandy, lemon juice, sage black tea syrup, and bitters to a shaker.

 Shake for 10-20 seconds.